silverbulletmd/silverbullet/libraries/Library/Std/APIs/Navigator.md

 --- before anything was picked, or the panel's own plug worker restarted out
 --- from under it (`Plugs: Reload` and similar).
 Accepts the same content
 --- fields as navigator.define (source required; filter, segments,
---- presentation, placeholder, title, label, search, create/onCreate,
+--- presentation, placeholder, title, label, search, onCreate, actions,
---- actions, keymap) -- see [[API/navigator#navigator.pick(spec)]] for the
+--- keymap) -- see [[API/navigator#navigator.pick(spec)]] for the full field
---- full field reference.
+--- reference.
 function navigator.pick(spec)
   if type(spec) ~= "table" then error("navigator.pick: spec must be a table") end for _, field in ipairs(pickRejectedFields) do